rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * Avoid dominating the discussion - let others have their say and try not to let your questions or answers run on.
 * It's OK to ask a question that you think may be unsophisticated or uninformed.

-<a name="follow-up"></a>
-# Follow up

-Get feedback from the group regularly, ideally one-on-one or through a short survey so people are more able to share their thoughts.
-It is particularly worth soliciting feedback from quieter people and those who attended once or twice but stopped attending, as there may be ways you could engage these attendees more.

-You could ask how much the attendees enjoy the events, how much they learned, how much it has influenced their beliefs and life choices, and whether there are ways the events could be improved.

-Regularly ask attendees for suggestions from the group for future topics.

 <a name="more-reading"></a>
 # More reading